-Proposals which stand outside the settlement boundary and on Greenfield sites will be found acceptable where it is demonstrated that there are no suitable alternative sites identified sequentially in the following locations:
+Proposals which stand outside the settlement boundary and on Greenfield sites will only be found acceptable where it is demonstrated that there are no suitable alternative sites identified sequentially in the following locations:

-- 1. Within settlement boundaries:
+- a) Within settlement boundaries;

-- 2. On previously developed land;
+- b) On previously developed land;

-- 3. Adjacent to existing employment areas;
+- c) Adjacent to existing employment areas;

-- 4. Adjacent to settlement boundaries.
+- d) Adjacent to settlement boundaries.

-Non-ancillary B1(a) office development is considered a Main Town Centre use and as such is excluded from the provisions of this policy and should be considered under policy DM21: Locating Sustainable Town Centre Uses.
+Non-ancillary B1(a) office development is considered a Main Town Centre use and as such is excluded from the provisions of this policy and should be considered under Policy DM21: Locating Sustainable Town Centre Uses.